YuliiaDobosh/IIsLabs/README.md

 This repository contains labs related to the AIS course.

-Author Yuliia Dobosh (Group IT-31, Lviv Polytechnic )
+Yuliia Dobosh (Group IT-31, Lviv Polytechnic)